WOSS-CS/triple-olympiad-website/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

+## SEO / Metadata

+This site includes improved SEO metadata and structured data.
+Set the environment variable `NEXT_PUBLIC_SITE_URL` to your site URL (for this project, use `https://triolympiad.ca`) so that the sitemap, Open Graph URLs, and JSON-LD use the correct canonical domain.

+There is a dynamic generator available at `/sitemap.xml` and `/robots.txt` which uses `NEXT_PUBLIC_SITE_URL` and includes the three main pages by default.
+If you do not set the env var the code defaults to `https://triolympiad.ca`.

+When deploying, ensure `NEXT_PUBLIC_SITE_URL` is set in your deployment environment.